-UNSW Art & Design’s Portfolio Entry Scheme provides international students with ATAR (or equivalent rank) that is just below the entry cut-off with the opportunity to be considered for admission based on a combination of their academic results and creative potential.
+UNSW School of Art & Design’s Portfolio Entry Scheme provides international students with ATAR (or equivalent rank) that is just below the entry cut-off with the opportunity to be considered for admission based on a combination of their academic results and creative potential.

 Applicants for Postgraduate coursework degrees are not required to submit a portfolio.

 We recommend that Portfolio applications be submitted within one week of submitting your UNSW or UAC application.

 If you have a high enough rank or mark, you can gain direct entry into our programs.
 However if you have a score or ranking that’s just below the cut-off to our programs, we encourage you to submit a Portfolio showcasing your art, design or digital creative work.

 If you are a student transferring from another university, TAFE or a private (VET) college or tertiary institution you can also submit a portfolio to support your application.
 Your Portfolio can boost your chances of receiving an offer.
 Portfolios may include a personal statement along with art, design, digital or written work.